Brandon railway station: Services

 East Midlands Railway operates a single morning service to Norwich from Monday to Saturday, on its route from Nottingham, typically departing at 07:20 on weekdays and 07:23 on Saturdays.
 Two East Midlands Railway services serve the station on Sundays, departing at 11:13 and 14:38 respectively towards Norwich.

+Services towards Norwich were suspended between March and April 2023 due to structural damage to the station building.

 In popular culture

 The station was used as a location in an episode of the BBC television series Dad's Army.